Replicating Human Motivated Reasoning Studies with LLMs: Limitations

 \section{Limitations}

 \textbf{LLM-Based Limitations.} First, we test a small subset of possible parameters and models.
-While we intend to offer a comprehensive view of LLM political motivated reasoning, we acknowledge this work could cover more models under different parameter specifications, that may affect response variance.
-Similarly, we only have 2 sets of models that fall within the same family -- OpenAI and Anthropic.
-Investigating different behaviors within families would further research around LLM motivated reasoning.
-Second, we prompt the LLMs to ``please provide your reasoning before the final answer'' to guide LLM response generation.
-Reasoning was not provided in the original studies (and thus was not necessary for analysis), but was necessary for LLMs to ensure more internally-accurate results and standardize responses.
-We did not conduct an ablation study to look specifically at the impact of the inclusion of chain-of-thought techniques, specifying not to provide any reasoning at all, or including no guiding information in response.
-Future studies should explore the implications of the inclusion or exclusion of providing reasoning.
-Additionally, future work could analyze the text-based reasoning to see how reasoning patterns differ when different numeric answers are provided.
+While we intend to offer a comprehensive view of LLM political motivated reasoning, we acknowledge this work could cover more models under different parameter specifications.
+Second, we test variations in prompting on subsets of the models and studies.
+Future work could explore variations in prompt directive on a larger set of studies.
+While we test a subset of studies and models with demographics, this could be expanded.
+Additionally, the reasoning provided is not studied, and future work could analyze the text-based reasoning to see how reasoning patterns differ when different numeric answers are provided.

 \textbf{Study Replication-Based Limitations.} We selected a subset of motivated reasoning work to study.
 Motivated reasoning can occur in fields outside of politics such as health \cite{Kunda_1990}.
 This work could be expanded by looking at studies across a variety of domains or expanding the amount of studies considered within the domain of political science.
 Furthermore, the studies replicated in this work were published in 2013 - 2016.
 It is possible that at least some of the models will have some information in their training around some of these policies.
 Future work could explore how LLMs respond in similar motivated reasoning scenarios but on more recent events, particularly those that occur outside of its knowledge cutoff.
 In terms of replicating the studies, we opted to not recreate the full sample size but to downsample based on the smallest condition from all studies.
 While this was done to minimize cost and resource constraints, given we comparing averages, preserving the exact sample size may not be necessary for most analyses.
-This may impact the variance, and future work could replicate the studies in full to see how a larger sample size shapes results.
+Future work could replicate the studies in full to see how a larger sample size shapes results.